victoriousvictor42/PowerBI---Logistics/README.md

 #### By **Victor Mwenda**

 ## Setup/Installation Requirements
-* Download the Power Bi file by selecting Day 2 - Logistics
+* Download the Power Bi file by selecting 'Day 2 - Logistics.pbix'

 ## Known Bugs
 There are no known bugs at the time of completion